Skallaturi/hephaistos-importer/README.md

 _Enabled in settings_.

 Some fields, such as spell names, can be created either as plain text or Obsidian hyperlinks.

-The links are based on the [Community SRD vault](https://github.com/Obsidian-TTRPG-Community/Starfinder-SRD-Markdown)'s structure.
+The links are based on the [Community SRD vault](https://github.com/Obsidian-TTRPG-Community/Starfinder-SRD-Markdown)'s structure, but since the vault is very complex, the plugin may guess wrong when trying to create a link path.

 ### Initiative Tracker compatibility